 The county decided the best thing to do with the building was to tear it down.
 In its place the county would build a parking lot.
 The tunnel from the old jail to the courthouse would be retained, so that county employees could use it in inclement weather.
 The county was so confident the jail would be razed that it disconnected the building’s water service.

 Local preservationists rallied to save the jail.
 After all, the jail made up 25 percent of what is considered the nation’s finest remaining example of Daniel Burnham’s City Beautiful ideals, and the group as a whole sits on the National Register of Historic Places.
-Furthermore, the building is a Duluth Landmark, and therefor protected from demolition.
+Furthermore, the building is a Duluth Landmark, and therefore protected from demolition.
 The Preservation Alliance of Minnesota put the jail on its annual “Ten Most Endangered Buildings” for several years in a row.
 The Duluth Heritage Preservation Commission vehemently advised the Duluth City Council not to allow the county to tear down a Duluth Landmark property.
 Members of the Duluth Preservation Alliance did the same.

-When the county argued that the building’s poor condition and “jail-cell” construction rendered it impossible to for reuse, preservationists cried foul.
+When the county argued that the building’s poor condition and “jail-cell” construction rendered it impossible for reuse, preservationists cried foul.
 Some doubted the report that the jail cells were integral to the building’s structure.
 Others complained that the county’s own poor stewardship had caused the building’s decline and suggested the county was already in the process of demolishing the building by willful neglect.

 In the end the preservationists prevailed—sort of.
 Since the building was a local landmark, the decision whether to allow the county to demolish the jail fell to the Duluth City Council.
 The city council delayed demolition to give the county a chance to sell the building.
 In 2010, Minneapolis real estate broker and developer Grant Carlson formed Jail Holdings LLC, which offered to buy the jail for $54,000; the sale went through in April, 2010.